brsyvz/rock-paper-scissors-game/README.md

 - Using functions
 - Calling function inside other function
 - Assigning function call to the variable.
-- Passing variables as function parameter.
+- Passing variables as a function parameter.
 - Using of Math.random method on an array
 - using setTimeout method.
 - Manipulating HTML element's content and styles by using conditions.